zhanh-he/midi-velocity-colorizer/README.md

 ## 5. Evaluate the Model (Tables 2 & 3)

-Use `evaluation.ipynb` to reproduce our results, please download & unzip our model `checkpoints.zip` to `results/checkpoints` folder.
+Use `evaluation.ipynb` to reproduce our results.
+You can skip the training via download & unzip our pretrain model [checkpoints.zip](https://drive.google.com/file/d/13ejPI7U-Dhlnt0h_WSkwrWyR146TjJzl/view?usp=drive_link) to `results/checkpoints` folder.

 For other models' results in Tables 2&3:
   - Flat model: `compare/Flat_model/flat_evaluation.ipynb`